2024 Historical Romance Favorites: Twenty Books to Add to Your TBR

 Affiliate links may be used within this post.
 If you make a purchase, I receive a small commission at no extra charge to you.

-New Releases from February 2024 – Historical Romance Books and a Few Contemporary Romance
+Top Five Reads of November 2024 – Historical Romance and Contemporary Romance Books

 Ebook and audiobook borrowed from my local library via Libby.